Vikram7856/Swiggy-Delivery-Time-Prediction/streamlit_app/readme.md

-# Delivery Time Prediction
+##  Delivery Time Prediction

-Welcome to the **Delivery Time Prediction Site** — a data-driven web application designed to enhance last-mile logistics by accurately estimating food delivery times.
+Welcome to the **Delivery Time Prediction Site** — a smart web app built to improve last-mile food delivery by predicting how long a delivery might take.

-This platform leverages real-world Swiggy delivery data, enriched with custom preprocessing pipelines and advanced machine learning models.
+This app uses real Swiggy delivery data along with custom data processing and machine learning models to provide accurate delivery time estimates based on:

----
+- **Order details**: order type, time of day, distance, ratings
+- **Environmental factors**: traffic, weather, festival, weekend, city type
+- **Logistics info**: vehicle type, condition, number of deliveries, pickup time

+ Use the sidebar in the app to input delivery details and get real-time predictions!